 If the MDM activities, particularly the ones involving work to identify and capture metadata, are separate from day-to-day development activities then there is very little chance of your MDM program succeeding.
-The easiest way to embedded MDM activities into your development process is to educate team members on the importance of MDM and to ensure that one or people have the appropriate skills to collaborate with the enterprise administrator(s) and enterprise architect(s) responsible for MDM efforts.
-If your team has one or more agile DBAs then MDM activities should be part of their daily jobs, and ideally they will have tools which automate as much if this work as possible.
+The easiest way to embedded MDM activities into your development process is to educate team members on the importance of MDM and to ensure that one or people have the appropriate skills to collaborate with the data engineers and enterprise architect(s) responsible for MDM efforts.
+If your team has one or more Agile data engineers then MDM activities should be part of their daily jobs, and ideally they will have tools which automate as much if this work as possible.

 The challenge is that development teams in general, and in particular agile teams with their focus on high-value activities, will be reticent to do this sort of data-oriented work if they perceive it as extraneous.
 Worse yet, few development methods explicitly include these sorts of activities, in part because the people behind the methods often lack experience in such activities but mostly because the data community struggles to make their techniques relevant to modern-day development.